Which of the following best describes the mean in a data set? | Study Prep in Pearson+

 Understand that the mean is a measure of central tendency, which summarizes a data set with a single value representing its center.

-Recall the definition of the mean: it is the arithmetic average of all the values in the data set.
+Recall the definition of the mean: it is the arithmetic average of all the data points in the set.

-Differentiate the mean from other measures: the range (difference between largest and smallest), the mode (most frequently occurring value), and the median (middle value when data are ordered).
+Differentiate the mean from other measures of central tendency: the median (middle value when data are ordered) and the mode (most frequently occurring value).

-Conclude that the mean best describes the arithmetic center or average of the data, which is why the correct description is that it represents the arithmetic center or average.
+Note that the range is the difference between the largest and smallest values, which is a measure of spread, not central tendency.

 Watch next